tully-t/Xeno/Conky/README.md

 - Conky sizing is determined by your screen resolution.
 The Xeno Conky theme is designed for a 2560x1440 screen.
 If you have a different resolution, you will need to adjust the horizontal spacing (goto and alignr parameters, minimum width config) as well as image size

+### Start Conky on boot (KDE)
+First, modify the supplied `conky.desktop` file: open it with a text editor, and on the "Exec" and "Path" lines, replace "username" with your actual username.
+Autostart .desktop files also require absolute paths to function.

+Place the supplied `conky.desktop` file in ~/.config/autostart manually, or use the wizard in System Settings -> Autostart to add a start-up application and browse for `start_conky.sh`.
+Include the same options in the .desktop file that System Settings generates as are in the supplied `conky.desktop` file.

+The supplied `conky.desktop` file executes the supplied `start_conky.sh`, which uses the `sleep` command to wait 3 seconds before executing the `conky -c ~/.conky/conky-xeno.conf --daemonize '>>' /dev/null '2>&1'` command.
+This gives KDE more than enough time to boot properly before launching Conky.

+Note: Autostart .desktop files require absolute paths to function.
+Open `conky.desktop` with a text editor, and on the "Exec" and "Path" lines, replace "username" with your actual username.

 ### Plasma Panel Configuration
 - Dimensions:
     - Height: 40